harvinshibu/iOS_MusicplayerApp-MVC-/README.md

 ## What is this?

 nuhayMusic is a MusicPlayer iOS app created using MVC architecture.

-If you know [mps-youtube](https://github.com/mps-youtube/mps-youtube), this is a similar music player but with a GUI.
-It's also focusing more on audio.
-Imagine Spotify which you don't have to pay for and with a bigger library.

 ## Features